 Experts say, “probably not.”

 Businesses are adapting to the crisis and it’s likely these adaptations will take them beyond the Coronavirus pandemic.
-They are moving towards modern business communication strategies and taking on more proactive approaches to elastic workforce environments.
+They are moving towards modern business communication strategies including video, voice and web conferencing as proactive approaches to elastic workforce environments.

 So, when we look at the big picture, it’s important to point out that things most likely will never look the same again.
 Businesses are finding new ways of communicating across employees, connecting with their customers and developing their products despite growing limitations.

 We may have inadvertently hit a cultural shift in the workforce that means businesses will function more efficiently on the other end of the pandemic.

 So what’s changing?
 What are we seeing across the nation as businesses adapt to this new way of doing business?